BizzAppDev-Systems/connector-woocommerce/documentation/README.rst

 Installation
 ------------

-Under applications, the application `connector_woocommerce` can be installed/uninstalled.
+Under applications, the application `bad_connector_woocommerce` can be installed/uninstalled.

 Known issues/Roadmap
 ---------------------